Our Ultimate Guide to the Best African Safari

 Best African Safari for Families

-When it comes to travelling with the whole family, the ideal destination is one that is child-friendly in general as well as in terms of places to stay.
+When it comes to travelling as a family, the ideal destination is one that offers child-friendly activities and places to stay.
 We recommend Tswalu Reserve in The Kalahari Reserve.
 The fact that there’s no risk of malaria here makes the location great for families.
-Another draw is its exclusivity, since only 30 guests are allowed in the entire Tswalu reserve at one time.
+Another draw is its exclusivity since only 30 guests are allowed in the entire Tswalu reserve at one time.

 South Africa is also a good option for families looking to do more than just go on safari.
-You can escape from city to beach life in the blink of an eye, tour vineyards today and be whale watching tomorrow.
-Beyond South Africa’s borders, there are many other incredible luxury safari lodges for families to discover, one of our team’s favourites being Giraffe Manor in Kenya.
+You can escape from the city to beach life in the blink of an eye, tour vineyards today and be whale watching tomorrow.

 A family sit on a log watching a herd of elephants congregating at a waterhole on African Safari